Privacy Notice

 We use the following cookies:

-Targeting cookies.
-These cookies record your visit to our Website, the pages you have visited and the links you have followed.
+• Targeting cookies.
+These cookies may record your visit to our Website, the pages you have visited and the links you have followed.
+They may be used to measure the effectiveness of communications or promotional activities, where applicable.

-You can find more information about the individual cookies we use and the purposes for which we use them by [clicking on the cog icon at the bottom right of this page and selecting “Change your consent” then navigating to the “Details” tab].
+You can find more information about the individual cookies we use and the purposes for which we use them by clicking on the cog icon at the bottom right of this page, selecting “Change your consent”, and then navigating to the “Details” tab.
 In addition to the controls provided on our Website, most browsers will allow you to turn off cookies, although please note that turning off cookies may restrict your use of the Website.

 Third party cookies